tolikjan/config-easy/README.md

 # config-easy

-You could use following shell script for auto installation all needed programs after OS reinstall.
+You could use following shell script for auto-installation all needed programs after reinstalling your OS.
-You could choose which programs your want to install.
-Choice mode will be running after script start.
+You could choose which programs your want to install by yes/no prompts.

-Please, do not chose "LEMP" and "LAMP" options in the same time!
+Choice-mode will be running after Updating/Upgrading steps.

-### Clone Git Repo:
+### 1. Run script via cloning the Git Repo:
-1) install `git` if it not installed yet:
+1) install `git` if it not installed yet

     $ sudo apt-get update
     $ sudo apt-get install git -y